dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 ### icrc37_approve_tokens

 Entitles a `spender`, indicated through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount }`, where `caller` is the caller of this method (and also the owner principal of the tokens that are subject to approval) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which the tokens must be held on and can be transferred out from).
 Note that the `from_subaccount` parameter needs to be explicitly specified because accounts are a primary concept in this standard and thereby the `from_subaccount` needs to be specified as part of the account that holds the token.
-The method has batch semantics and allows for submitting a batch of such collection approvals with a single invocation.
+The method has batch semantics and allows for submitting a batch of such token-level approvals with a single invocation.

-Each response item contains either a single `Ok` variant containing the transaction index of the collection-level approval in the success case or an error `Err` variant otherwise.
+The method response comprises a vector of optional item, one per request item.
+The response is a positional argument w.r.t. the request, i.e., the `i`-th response element is the response to the `i`-th request element.
+Each response item contains either an `Ok` variant containing the transaction index of the token-level approval in the success case or an `Err` variant in the error case.
 A `null` element in the response indicates that the corresponding request element has not been processed.
-The batch response comprises a vector of this `(Ok, Err)` variant, one per request element.
-The response is a positional argument w.r.t. the request, i.e., the `i`-the response element is the response to the `i`-th` request element.

 Only one approval can be active for a given `(token_id, spender)` pair (the `from_subaccount` of the approval must be equal to the subaccount the token is held on).